New to the blog

 If you just stumbled onto this blog, you might be confused or overwhelmed by the content and subject.
 My background is not science and I know I felt this way at first.
 This was totally new information to me and it probably is for most of us.
 This is an attempt give the new visitor to the blog a starting point before delving into the articles.

-There are two points of discussion on the blog:
+There are three points of discussion on the blog:

 WiFi in the schools is dangerous to young children

 A hypothesis that Microwave Electro-Magnetic Frequency Emissions acting upon metals in the child’s brain in and out of the womb is the cause of autism.